maxkoretskyi/angular-flow-homework/task.md

 Moving a view between two containers inside child components
 ------------------------------------------------------------

-* Take the `moving-view-solution` as a base for this task

 * Instead of quering `ToDoListComponent` using its class, query it using an abstract class `ContainerComponent` and the `useExisting` strategy.